-The 2018 Overnight Camp Census reports several important features of the nonprofit overnight Jewish camp sector in North America.
-The ninth annual Overnight Census was conducted by the Foundation for Jewish Camp (FJC), in partnership with JCamp180, Jewish Community Center Association of North America (JCCA), Union for Reform Judaism (URJ), National Ramah Commission (Ramah), Association for Independent Jewish Camps (AIJC), and other Jewish camp umbrella organizations and movements.
+The 2019 Overnight Camp Census reports several important features of the nonprofit overnight Jewish camp sector in North America.
+The tenth annual Overnight Camp Census was conducted by Foundation for Jewish Camp, in partnership with JCamp180, Jewish Community Center Association of North America (JCCA), Union for Reform Judaism (URJ), National Ramah Commission (Ramah), Association for Independent Jewish Camps (AIJC), and other Jewish camp umbrella organizations and movements.

 This report focuses on some key measures of overnight Jewish summer camps: the campers and enrollment patterns, revenues, expenditures and more.
 It differentiates among camps of varying size by numbers of campers and budget, as well as denominations, movements and regions of North America.

-In 2018, 166 overnight camps comprised the FJC network, which is a net increase of six camps from 2017.
-This increase is primarily the result of opening six new overnight camps as part of FJC’s Specialty Camp Incubator III.
-156 camps completed the Census questionnaire in time to be part of this analysis, and 3 additional camps began the questionnaire and provided incomplete data that was also included where possible.
-To calculate the continental camp enrollment total, we imputed the enrollment for the non-responding camps by using their enrollment figures from 2017 (or 2015 or 2016, if there was no 2017 submission).
-In a few instances, based on available information, we slightly adjusted these imputed estimates.
+In 2019, 164 overnight camps comprised the FJC network, which is a net decrease of two camps from 2018.
+This decrease is a result of the closing of two camps; Camp Louemma and Camp Henry Horner.
+152 camps completed the Census questionnaire in time to be part of this analysis, and one additional camp began the questionnaire and provided incomplete data that was also included where possible.
+To calculate the continental camp enrollment total, we imputed the enrollment for the non-responding camps by using their enrollment figures from 2018 (or earlier, if there was no 2018 submission).

 Want more details?